 According to the Lupus Foundation of America, people report around 16,000 new cases of lupus in the United States each year, and up to 1.5 million people may be living with the condition in the U.S.

-There are several different kinds of lupus, including systemic lupus erythematosus (SLE), cutaneous lupus (such as discoid lupus erythematosus [DLE]), drug-induced lupus (DIL), and neonatal lupus.
+In addition to SLE, there are cutaneous lupus (such as discoid lupus erythematosus [DLE]), drug-induced lupus (DIL), and neonatal lupus.

 Systemic lupus erythematosus

-SLE is the most common form of lupus, comprising 70% of lupus cases.
-It is a systemic condition.
-This means that it can affect multiple organs and systems throughout the body.
+SLE accounts for 70% of lupus cases.
+It affects multiple organs and systems throughout the body.
 For this reason, SLE tends to be a more severe form of lupus.
 The symptoms can range from mild to severe.

 SLE can cause inflammation in the: